 Thank you to the participants for all of their hard work in the workshops, showing interest and enthusiasm in the activities and being motivated to take their new-found knowledge to make an impact in the world!

-The videos from the workshops;
+1) The videos from the workshop;

 Spanish workshop (homemade soap) video:

 Romanian workshop (Chimney Cake) video:

 2) Brochure created by the participants: